nrindler/ASM-IntroDS-Prep/README.md

 # ASM Intro to Data Science workshop
-## Prep materials
+## Materials

-Prep materials for the Actuarial Society of Malaysia "Intro to Data Science" workshops
+Materials for the Actuarial Society of Malaysia "Intro to Data Science" workshops

 @author Will Yap
 @author Nadav Rindler @nrindler